giuseppe-messi/python-online-shop-ordering-system/README.md

 giuseppe.order.view_order()
 ```

-Then we create a payment instance, which takes a customer as its only argument and calls the `make_payment` method:
+Finally, we create a payment instance, which takes a customer as its only argument and we can call the `make_payment` method:

 ```python
 payment_giuseppe = Payment(giuseppe)